The Sound of Music, 1965

 Despite what some overenthusiastic tour guides might tell you, the cemetery in which the von Trapps hide from the Nazis is a Hollywood studio set, though its design is clearly based on St Peter’s Graveyard, which you can see just off Kapitelplatz.

-The mountain over which the family finally escapes to freedom is Mount Obersalzburg (once proposed as the site for Hitler’s Eagle’s Nest hideaway), near the village of Rossfeld, on the 319, 12 miles south of Salzburg.
+The mountain over which the family finally escapes to freedom is above the village of Obersalzburg with views of the Untersberg in the distance, near the village of Rossfeld, on the 319, 12 miles south of Salzburg.

-• Many thanks to Lieselotte Mayrhofer for help with this section.
+• Many thanks to Lieselotte Mayrhofer; and to Bryan Crawford of Edelweiss Tours for help with this section.

 View The Sound Of Music (1965) in a larger map